nathankurt/k8s-cert/notes/core-concepts.md

   * Service then automatically selects all the three pods as endpoints to forward the external requests.
   * **NO ADDITIONAL CONFIG REQUIRED**

-* What about when the web application is on pods in seperate nodes in the cluster
+* What about when the web application is on pods in separate nodes in the cluster
   * When we create a service, without any additional config, Kubernetes creates a service that spans across all the nodes in the cluster and maps the target port to the same node port on all the nodes in the cluster.
   * This way you can access your application using the IP of any node in the cluster and using the same port number which in this case is 30008
   * ![multiple-clusters-node-port](/images/multiple-services-nodeport.jpg)